 The Short Bio

-Windy Chien makes art that activates space and designs objects that elevate the daily rituals of life.
+Windy Chien makes art that activates space and crafts objects that elevate the daily rituals of life.
 She is best known for her 2016 project, The Year Of Knots, in which she learned a new knot every day for a year.
 Her work ranges in size from a knot that can fit in the palm of a child's hand to majestic, room-sized installations that are sought after by private collectors.
 Following long careers at Apple and the music industry, she launched her studio in 2015.
 Her work has been covered in Wired, The New York Times, Design Sponge, and elsewhere.
 In 2016, Windy learned one new knot every day.

 I wrote about my journey to creativity, navigating life transitions, and giving myself permission here.